 I’m so happy to tell you there is an overabundance of options!
 Win!!!

 Some of the ideas below are crafty and some need to be purchased.
 The age range of these games varies considerably.
-Maybe it’s just my kids, but my older children liked the younger children’s activities too…so I didn’t even attempt to separate by age-appropriateness.
+Maybe it’s just my kids, but my older children liked the younger children’s activities too…so I didn’t even attempt to separate them by age-appropriateness.

 I’m sure you’ll find some great ideas to ease the boredom!